 Designing the Stopsley Curriculum

-In 2019, we decided to review our school curriculum, to ensure that it was tailored to meet the needs of the children of Stopsley and accurately reflected the school’s vision and values.
+Our curriculum is tailored to meet the needs of the children of Stopsley and it reflects the school’s vision and values.

-'A school curriculum [that] comprises all learning and other experiences that each school plans for its pupils.
-The national curriculum forms one part of the school curriculum.
+'A school curriculum that comprises all learning and other experiences that each school plans for its pupils.
+The National cCrriculum forms one part of the school curriculum.'

-Throughout its design, we used academic research to guide our thinking.
-One of the strongest messages that resonated with us was that: “Schools need to focus on developing Character Skills alongside improving their pupil’s academic attainment.
+In designing our curriculum, we used academic research to guide our thinking.
+One of the strongest messages that resonates with us is that: “Schools need to focus on developing character skills alongside improving their pupil’s academic attainment.
 It is not a question of either/or.
-Schools need to be doing both” (Social Mobility Commission Report 2013).
+Schools need to be doing both.”
+(Social Mobility Commission Report).

 Defining our vision and aims.

-We started by asking everyone in our community, staff, governors, parents and children what do we want children to leave with from their time at our school?'
-We focused on specific attributes, which fed into our vision statement.
+When designing our curriculum, we started by asking everyone in our community, the staff, governors, parents and children, "What do we want children to leave with from their time at our school?'
+We focused on specific attributes which fed into our vision statement.

 Preparing our children with skills for later life